-Students, faculty, and staff members at The Catholic University of America were called to be witnesses for Christ during this year’s Mass of the Holy Spirit, which took place in the Basilica of the National Shrine of the Immaculate Conception on Aug.
-31.
+Students, faculty, and staff members at The Catholic University of America joined together in prayer during this year’s Mass of the Holy Spirit, which took place in the Basilica of the National Shrine of the Immaculate Conception on Aug.
+29.

 The Mass, which is held annually at the opening of the school year, was celebrated by Washington Archbishop Wilton Gregory, chancellor of the University, who was installed into his position in May.
 Among the concelebrants was Bishop Fidelis Fernando of Mannar, Sri Lanka.
 Bishop Fernando is a Catholic University alumnus, having earned his doctorate in moral theology in 1987.

 During his homily, the archbishop called students, professors, and staff members to reflect on their work within the University, and how they can use what they have learned to “renew the face of the Earth.”

 “All of us who are dedicated to and directly engaged in higher education are called to use the wisdom that we seek to discover within this community of learning and to share with all who are our neighbors and colleagues are also summoned to improve the face of the earth that we also share,” Archbishop Gregory said.
 “That undertaking will be as revolutionary as the religious and moral vision proposed by the Beatitudes that we just heard proclaimed.”

 It is the role of a Catholic university, the archbishop said, to serve as “a vehicle to allow authentic scholarship to enter into dialogue with the heritage and faith of Catholicism.”